lawrennd/old_talks/_ml/includes/olympic-marathon-linear-regression.md

-\ifndef{olympicDataLinearRegression}
-\define{olympicDataLinearRegression}
+\ifndef{olympicMarathonLinearRegression}
+\define{olympicMarathonLinearRegression}

 \editme

-\section{Linear Algebra}

-\notes{Linear algebra provides a very similar role, when we introduce [linear algebra](http://en.wikipedia.org/wiki/Linear_algebra), it is because we are faced with a large number of addition and multiplication operations.
-These operations need to be done together and would be very tedious to write down as a group.
-So the first reason we reach for linear algebra is for a more compact representation of our mathematical formulae.}

-\notes{
+\include{_dataset/includes/olympic-marathon-data.md}

 \subsection{Running Example: Olympic Marathons}

-Now we will load in the Olympic marathon data.
+\notes{Now we will load in the Olympic marathon data.
 This is data of the olympic marath times for the men's marathon from the first olympics in 1896 up until the London 2012 olympics.}

 \setupcode{import pods}
 \code{data = pods.datasets.olympic_marathon_men()